I advocate that we be true to ourselves, and be who we really are inside. My personal mantra for this year: being me.

 Today, I am no longer afraid to voice my dissenting opinions for fear of not being accepted, or seen as weird.
 I am unique and have my own ideas and perspectives.
 I do not mind that people think I’m a silly idiot for quitting a job that offers me a permanent expatriate package until I retire.
 I know I’m impatient and hot-tempered, and I cry because I’m emotional.
 That’s all fine.

-Confidence to be oneself exudes radiance from within.
+Confidence to be oneself exudes radiance from within, it’s an affirmation of being me.
 No one else has the right to tell you how you should or should not be.

 Once you can look yourself in the mirror, and smile at the reflection, that’s when you know you are being who you are at the core.

-These are some enlightened perspectives I came about through my own introspection.
-I’d love to hear your ideas too on how to be true to ourselves everyday in the comments below.
+These are some enlightened perspectives I discovered in my journey toward being me.
+I’d love to hear your ideas too on how to be true to ourselves in the comments below.